-Central Processing Unit (CPU)
+1. Central Processing Unit (CPU)

 A new CPU can prove expensive, especially if you go for a high-performance unit.
 That explains why used units have become increasingly popular over the years.

 There are many perks to buying a used CPU.

 First, due to their status as the ‘brains’ of the computer, CPUs are usually built to last and can serve owners for several years.

 But you’re generally safe when buying a used CPU as long as it functions well.
 CPUs are usually hardy and can offer several years of use!

-And since you’re likely to need a large amount of RAM to effectively run all the apps and software in your computer, buying used can come in handy.
+And since you’re likely to need a large amount of RAM to effectively run all the apps and software on your computer, buying used can be handy.

 So why should you buy used RAM?

 First, RAM can stand the test of time.
 These devices are among the most durable parts of a PC and will serve you for years if put to the correct type of use.

-Buying an incompatible RAM translates to a loss of money, especially if you buy from online sources without testing it on your device.
+Buying an incompatible RAM means losing money, especially if you buy from online sources without testing it on your device.

-Try checking your motherboard’s manual to see the guidelines when it comes to slots and memory modules.
+Check your motherboard’s manual to see the guidelines for slots and memory modules.
 Download software like CPU-Z, too, after installing the used RAM.

-PC Cases, enclosures, and covers
+3. PC Cases, enclosures, and covers

 If it looks good, then it probably is good.
 One thing you’ll need to check on, though, is the sturdiness of the frame.

 Go for used PC cases that don’t look too old or damaged.

-You can also buy used bezels, hard drive doors, and even USB ports.
-The trick is to check whether they have any broken parts and, even more importantly, if they’re compatible with your current PC.
+You can also buy used bezels, hard drive doors, and USB ports.
+The trick is to check whether they have broken parts and, even more importantly, if they’re compatible with your current PC.

-Keyboards and mice
+4. Keyboards and mice

 Keyboards and mice aren’t as costly as components like CPUs, meaning you won’t get to save much when buying used units.

 Another great way to ensure you end up with quality products is by switching the mouse or keyboard on, then off and on again to see how they work after being turned on.

 First, always check on the physical condition of the contact area.
 For example, dents and dings in the aluminum fins are red flags; don’t attempt to buy a cooler with holes or cracks.

 Another point of consideration is listening to the noise levels.
 A cooler that’s too noisy is probably nearing the end of its useful life and won’t serve you much longer.

-Dark areas (large) and bruise marks appearing after switching a monitor on indicate potential damage to the LED lights or problems with the light-channeling mirrors.
+Dark areas (large) and bruise marks appearing after switching a monitor indicate potential damage to the LED lights or problems with the light-channeling mirrors.

 Disc readers are safe components to buy used.
 However, the price of disc readers has declined significantly over the years, meaning you won’t save a lot of cash buying used.